Just We Two – A New Musical

 As the composer of this musical and the other mentioned below (more about that later)… Dennis dedicates all to the wonderfully generous teachers he has had.
 Here is his BACK STORY….

-This musician has had a crazy quilt of life experiences.
-But, that’s why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
+Musician Chandler has had a crazy quilt of life experiences.
+But, it is why he feels blessed to be able to make ALL the music he loves and in the VARIOUS styles that he loves.
 That’s due, in no small part, to the following folks he met along his way in the world.

-First, as a very young performer in the schoolyards of Cleveland… Dennis was taught stage presence, blocking and entertaining-in-general by his first show business coach and mentor ARLENE BLANK RICH.
-She was the director of “KYW ROADSHOW” back when student-Dennis joined that youthful troupe.
-Being it was his formative years Dennis Chandler aka “The Ed-U-Tainer” feels he owes it all to her; this enjoyment of “Educating While Entertaining“.
-Arlene, by the way is also known as Mrs. BERNI RICH.
-He is the famed local photographer who was first to photograph BARBRA STREISAND during her early days of performing.
+First, as a very young performer in the schoolyards of Cleveland… Dennis was taught stage presence, blocking and entertaining-in-general by his first show business coach and mentor Arlene Blank Rich.
+She was the director of “KYW Road Show” back when student-Dennis joined that youthful troupe.
+Being it was his formative years Dennis Chandler aka “The Ed-U-Tainer”… feels he owes it all to her… this enjoyment of “Educating While Entertaining”.

 Back to About Being Blessed With Good Teachers